 We performed a comparison between DataRobot and Microsoft Azure Machine Learning Studio based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Google, TensorFlow and others in AI Development Platforms."We especially like the initial part of feature engineering, because feature engineering is included in most engines, but DataRobot has an excellent way of picking up the right features."
+Find out in this report how the two AI Development Platforms solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We especially like the initial part of feature engineering, because feature engineering is included in most engines, but DataRobot has an excellent way of picking up the right features."

 "DataRobot can be easy to use."